 “This virus can overcome a person’s host immunity and cause a second infection,” Dr. Esper says.
 “Reports indicate that vaccination provides longer protection than natural infection.”

 He’s referencing a study that shows that unvaccinated people are 2.34 times more likely to be reinfected with COVID-19 than those who are fully vaccinated — which drives home the importance of being vaccinated, even if you’ve already had the virus.

-People with immune problems are at a higher risk for COVID-19 reinfection than the general public, which is why the U.S. Food and Drug Administration (FDA) has authorized booster shots of Pfizer-BioNTech’s and Moderna’s COVID-19 vaccines for immunocompromised individuals.
+People with immune problems are at a higher risk for COVID-19 reinfection than the general public, prompting the U.S. Food and Drug Administration (FDA) to authorize booster shots of Pfizer-BioNTech’s and Moderna’s COVID-19 vaccines starting with immunocompromised individuals.

 “We always knew that people with immune problems were more likely to have less of a response to the vaccine and more likely to get a second infection after they got the vaccine,” Dr. Esper says.
 Booster shots are designed to help reduce that likelihood.

-Breakthrough cases, including cases of reinfection in vaccinated people, are not a sign that the vaccine doesn’t work.
+Breakthrough cases of COVID-19, including cases of reinfection in vaccinated people, are not a sign that the vaccine doesn’t work.

 “There is a very coordinated and concise effort against vaccines, and those people want to amplify breakthrough infections as a reason not to get vaccinated,” Dr. Esper says.
 “But the safety and benefit of getting vaccinated is very, very strong, and they far outweigh the risks of getting vaccinated, which are very, very small.”

 In short?
 Vaccination is still critical.
 If you’re not yet vaccinated, now is the time to get it done — for your safety and for the safety of those around you.